Fergtato/Socket.io-Game/README.md

 node server.js
 ```

-View the project as the url
+View the project at the url
 ```
 localhost:3000
 ```